-Inserting cotton swabs or other objects into the ears to clean them can push ear wax deeper into the canal and cause a blockage.
+Inserting cotton swabs or other objects into the ears can push ear wax deeper into the canal and cause a blockage.
 Frequent use of earphones, swimming plugs, work-required earplugs, and hearing aids also increases the risk of impacted ear wax.

 Other causes of ear wax blockages include:

+One of the more interesting ear wax facts is that ear wax come in a variety of colors.
 Brown ear wax may look alarming, but it’s perfectly normal.
-Ear wax can vary in color from person to person.
+Ear wax secretions can vary in color from person to person.
 The presence of brown (or even black or red) ear wax does not mean you have a blockage or infection.
 The variation in color is caused by a combination of oxidation and a person’s body chemistry.

 Blocked wax in ear canals can cause a number of symptoms.
-Hearing loss is common – so common in fact that impacted ear wax is a leading cause of temporary conductive hearing loss in older adults.
+Hearing loss is one of the most common – so common that impacted ear wax is a leading cause of temporary conductive hearing loss in older adults.
 Other symptoms include tinnitus (ringing or buzzing in the ears), earaches, and a feeling of “fullness” in the ear.